pranjalikamblekar/sample-web-application/README.md

 ```
 mvn clean package
 and build the instruction .
-we check quality gate in this branch.
+we add a dockerfile and build docker image in this branch.
 ```

 # Deploy instruction